[2023] How to Quickly Delete Downloads on Mac - 3 Ways

 Permanently Delete All Downloads on Mac

-If necessary, navigate to other features to further clean up your Mac and get back more space.
+If needed, explore other features to comprehensively clean up your Mac and reclaim even more space.

 How to Automatically Delete Downloads on Mac